The global spread of the coronavirus: Where is it?

-The new coronavirus that emerged in central China at the end of last year has killed more than 900 people and spread around the world.
+The coronavirus that emerged in central China at the end of last year has now killed more than 1,600 people and spread around the world.

-The latest figures from China show there are more than 40,000 people infected in the country.
+The latest figures from China show there are almost 69,000 people infected in the country.

-Outside mainland China, there have been more than 350 infections reported in nearly 30 places.
-There have been two deaths, one in the Philippines and the other in Hong Kong.
+Outside mainland China, there have been about 780 infections reported in nearly 30 locations.
+Taiwan, the Philippines, Hong Kong and Japan have each reported one fatality, while France on Saturday announced the first death outside Asia, an elderly Chinese tourist.

+Egypt reported its first infection -- also Africa's first -- on Friday.

-Here are the areas where 2019-nCoV, the virus's provisional scientific designation, has been confirmed:
+Here are the areas where COVID-19, the virus's official designation, has been confirmed:

 - CHINA -

-As of Monday, 40,171 people have been infected across China, the majority in and around Wuhan.
+As of Sunday, 68,500 people had been infected across China, the majority in and around Wuhan, the capital of Hubei province, where the outbreak was first reported.

-Most of the 908 who have died in China were in that region, but officials have confirmed multiple deaths elsewhere, including in the capital Beijing.
+Most of the 1,665 who have died in mainland China were in that region, but officials have confirmed multiple deaths elsewhere, including the capital Beijing.

 The fatalities include a US citizen -- believed to be the first confirmed death of a foreigner.